feelfreelinux/octo4a/README.md

 ## Donating

 If you like this project, feel free to [donate on PayPal](https://paypal.me/feelfreelinux).
-This project heavily relies on great work done on [OctoPrint](https://www.patreon.com/foosel) and [Termux](https://termux.com/donate.html) projects, so please consider donating to them if you like this app.
+This project heavily relies on great work done on [OctoPrint](https://www.patreon.com/foosel) so please consider donating to them if you like this app.
 Thank you for your support :)

 ## Disclaimer